mosharraf-hossain/team_riders/README.md

 We carry out our project in the manner described below:

-In our project, we read JSON files from the `training_files` and `predicting_folder` using `JSONFolderreader` class.
+In our project, we read all the JSON files from the `training_files` and `predicting_folder` using the `JSONFolderreader` class.
 We then convert the read data into sequences.

-Sequences from the training and predicting folder will used for training our model whilethe predicting folder will only be used for predicting.
-After that, we use Multisequenceleaning to train our model. then we use the AnomalyDetection class to detect anomalies. finally, we can detect anomalies.
+Sequences from the training and predicting folder will used for training our model while the predicting folder will only be used for predicting.
+Model training will be done using multisequencelearning class.

+After that, we use the `AnomalyDetection` class to detect anomalies.
+We can pass the tolerance value from outside to `AnomalyDetectMethod` method.